cyberbotics/webots/docs/README.md

 You are very welcome to contribute to make this documentation better.<p>
 In order to proceed, follow these steps:
-1.Simply fork this repository <p>
+1. Simply fork this repository <p>
-2.Make your modifications &<p>
+2. Make your modifications &<p>
-3.Open a pull request that we will review and merge.<p>
+3. Open a pull request that we will review and merge.<p>

-## So as to view a specific version:
+## To view a specific version:

 You can display the documentation corresponding to a specific version of Webots by using the version argument in the URL, for example: